 2. Release your hand.

-1. Support the patient’s arm by holding their hand & elbow.
+1. Support the patient’s arm by holding their hand and elbow.

 2. Ask the patient to relax and allow you to fully control their arm.